 Hopefully now you have original content to give readers instead of what is already available to read online!

-Tip!
-Remember, we write blogs firstly not to attract people to the blog, but to rank on Google and eventually direct people to your company’s actual product website.
+Remember is not always only about attracting people to the blog, but also about ranking on Google and eventually direct visitors to your company’s actual product website.

 This is debatable in the blog writing world, but I personally prioritize having my images once I have my topic, and before I’ve barely outlined the writing itself.